 Melania Trump was praised for acknowledging racism.
-But she also spread false 'birther’ claims about Obama.
+But she has also spread false 'birther’ claims about Obama.

 Trump began raising unfounded doubts about Obama’s citizenship during a media tour in March 2011, as he floated the possibility of running for office himself.
 Hawaiian state health officials called his claims “ludicrous.”

-Before Obama responded late the following month by producing his longform birth certificate, Melania Trump went on “The Joy Behar Show” to defend her husband.
+Before Obama responded late the following month by producing his long-form birth certificate, Melania Trump went on “The Joy Behar Show” to defend her husband.

-“It’s not only Donald who wants to see it,” she told Joy Behar the following month.
+“It’s not only Donald who wants to see it,” she told Behar the following month.
 “It’s American people who voted for him and who didn’t vote for him.
 They want to see that.”

-When the TV host pointed out that Obama’s short form birth certificate was already available on the Internet, Trump shot back, saying: “We feel it’s different."
+When the TV host pointed out that Obama’s short-form birth certificate was already available on the Internet, Trump shot back, saying: “We feel it’s different."

 Nearly a decade later, after praising the “fine people” on both sides of a deadly white supremacist rally in Charlottesville and cracking down on protests against racial injustice following the death of George Floyd in Minneapolis, it would appear that little had changed for Donald Trump on matters of race.

-On night one of the Republican convention, Mark and Patricia McCloskey, the two St. Louis lawyers who brandished their guns at protesters, warned that those demonstrators were threatening the suburban way of life.
-Nikki Haley, the former ambassador to the U.N., insisted that “America is not a racist country” and that Democrats had merely made it “fashionable” to make those allegations.
+On the first night of the Republican convention, Mark and Patricia McCloskey, the two St. Louis lawyers who brandished their guns at protesters, warned that those demonstrators were threatening the suburban way of life.
+Nikki Haley, the former ambassador to the United Nations, insisted that “America is not a racist country” and that Democrats had merely made it “fashionable” to make those allegations.

 Melania Trump will give her biggest speech in four years.
 Can she convince skeptical women to vote for her husband?